 Gordon later earned a fearsome reputation among both Vampires and hunters with Ellen Harville describing him as a good hunter the same way that Hannibal Lecter is a good psychiatrist.

 Despite this when he first meets Dean, Dean ends up taking a shine to him after they kill a Vampire together.
-He soon sees him for what he truly is when Gordon captures a friendly, reformed Vampire named Lenore and begins to brutally torture her.
+He soon sees him for what he truly is however when Gordon captures a friendly, reformed Vampire named Lenore and begins to brutally torture her.

 Later Gordon after finding out from a Demon that Sam is destined to be the vessel for Lucifer himself tries to kill him, leading to more confrontations with the Winchesters.